Overload119/mochitype/README.md

-> [!WARNING]
-> WIP!
-You cannot use this gem yet.

 # Mochitype

-For Ruby on Rails apps that have a Typescript frontend, there's no good way to make sure that the backend is sending a payload that the frontend understands.
+For Ruby on Rails apps that have a Typescript frontend, your left with few options to ensure your Typescript types are correct.

 You either manually create Typescript interfaces or manually write Zod for runtime checks.

-Mochitype turns your T::Struct classes into Zod types, allowing your frontend and backend to share a common type definition.
+Mochitype turns your `T::Struct` classes into Zod types, allowing your frontend and backend to share a common type definition.
 This gives you:

 - Typescript interfaces in sync with the backend with Zod infer.
 - Runtime type checking with Zod.